bleyerj/comet-fenicsx/tours/interfaces/intrinsic_czm/intrinsic_czm.md

 ### Weak form formulation

-We first define linear elastic material properties by creating two field for the Young modulus and Poisson ratio, taking piecewise constant values in the matrix and inclusion phases.
+We first define linear elastic material properties by creating two fields for the Young modulus $E$ and Poisson ratio $\nu$, taking piecewise constant values in the matrix and inclusion phases.
 We refer to [](/tips/piecewise_constant_field/piecewise_constant_field.md) for more details.
 UFL functions for the strain and stress expressions are then defined.

 ```{code-cell} ipython3
 E = create_piecewise_constant_field(